mirmik/zencad/README.md

 ### For Windows:
 Windows version of ZenCad needed `vcredist` (Microsoft Redistibutable Package).
-Please, install `vcredist 2015` for Python3.7 and also `vcredist 2019` for Python3.8
+Please, install `vcredist 2015` for Python3.7 and also `vcredist 2019` for Python3.8 and later.

 Standalone Distribution
 -----------------------